 Answer: These are the signals generated by the external input devices to stop the ongoing active process of the CPU.
 Interrupts use context switching so the CPU can switch between the current process and the new signal generated by the external device.
 Interrupts help in prioritizing the process execution of the CPU.

-Answer: If both the processes are the child process of the same parent, then only two-way pipe communication could be set between the processes.
+Answer: If both the processes are the child processes of the same parent, then only two-way pipe communication could be set between the processes.

-Answer: We can only perform 2 operations on a semaphore:
+Answer: We can only perform two operations on a semaphore:

 - Wait, and